Begging: History

 Beggars have existed in human society since the dawn of recorded history.
 Street begging has happened in most societies around the world, though its prevalence and exact form vary.

 Greece

 Ancient Greeks distinguished between the pénēs (Greek: πένης, "active poor") and the ptōchós (Greek: πτωχός, "passive poor").
 The pénēs was somebody with a job, only not enough to make a living, while the ptōchós depended on others entirely.
 The working poor were accorded a higher social status.
 The New Testament contains several references to Jesus' status as the savior of the ptochos, usually translated as "the poor", considered the most wretched portion of society.
-In the Rich man and Lazarus parable, Lazarus is called 'ptochos' and presented as living in extreme poverty.
+In the rich man and Lazarus parable, Lazarus is called 'ptochos' and presented as living in extreme poverty.

+Agyrtae (ἀγύρται) were wandering beggars or alms collectors in ancient Greece, often linked to religious practices and fortune-telling.
+They were generally seen as disreputable figures, sometimes offering to perform harmful acts for payment or to obtain forgiveness from the gods whom they served for any sins.
+Their presence extended to Italy with the spread of the cult of Isis, Cybele and other such deities, but Roman law tightly regulated their activities, Romans called them aeruscatores.

 Great Britain

 A Caveat or Warning for Common Cursitors, vulgarly called vagabonds, was first published in 1566 by Thomas Harman.
 From early modern England, another example is Robert Greene in his coney-catching pamphlets, the titles of which included "The Defence of Conny-catching," in which he argued there were worse crimes to be found among "reputable" people.
 The Beggar's Opera is a ballad opera in three acts written in 1728 by John Gay.
 The Life and Adventures of Bampfylde Moore Carew was first published in 1745.
 There are similar writers for many European countries in the early modern period.

 According to Jackson J. Spielvogel, "Poverty was a highly visible problem in the eighteenth century, both in cities and in the countryside...
 Beggars in Bologna were estimated at 25 percent of the population; in Mainz, figures indicate that 30 percent of the people were beggars or prostitutes...
 In France and Britain by the end of the century, an estimated 10 percent of the people depended on charity or begging for their food."

 The British Poor Laws, dating from the Renaissance, placed various restrictions on begging.
 At various times, begging was restricted to the disabled.
 This system developed into the workhouse, a state-operated institution where those unable to obtain other employment were forced to work in often grim conditions in exchange for a small amount of food.
 The welfare state of the 20th century greatly reduced the number of beggars by directly providing for the necessities of the poor from state funds.